Luise Albertz: Early years

 Luise Alberz was born in the city of Duisburg, in the western part of Germany's heavily industrialised Ruhr region, and approximately 12 km (7 miles) to the west of Oberhausen, where she made her career.
 Her father was the SPD activist Hermann Albertz (1877-1945), who later became a member of the Prussian Landtag (regional parliament) and whose life would end in the Bergen-Belsen concentration camp.
 Luise Albertz herself joined the youth wing of the Social Democratic Party (Sozialdemokratische Partei Deutschlands / SPD) in 1915, and joined the party itself as soon as she was old enough.

-On leaving school she undertook an apprenticeship in local administration with the city hall in Oberhausen before obtaining a permanent post as a book-keeper and then, from 1921 till 1933, heading up a branch of "Neueste Nachrichten", a regional daily newspaper produced on behalf of the city authorities.
+On leaving school she undertook an apprenticeship in local administration with the city hall in Oberhausen before obtaining a permanent post as a bookkeeper and then, from 1921 till 1933, heading up a branch of "Neueste Nachrichten", a regional daily newspaper produced on behalf of the city authorities.
 She remained in that job till 1933, which was a year of major regime change in Germany.
-During that year the Hitler government quickly established one-party dictatorship, which meant that membership of any political party (unless you chose the Nazi Party) was banned.
+During that year the Hitler government quickly established a one-party dictatorship, which meant that membership of any political party other than the Nazi Party was banned.
 The political affiliations of the Albertz family, and their contempt for Nazi philosophy, were no secret, and under the terms of the Law for the Restoration of the Professional Civil Service ("Gesetz zur Wiederherstellung des Berufsbeamtentums" / "Berufsbeamtengesetz"), signed into law in April 1933, Luise Albertz was dismissed from her job in public service.
-Between 1934 and 1939 she worked as a foreign currency book-keeper ("Devisenbuchhalterin").
+Between 1934 and 1939 she worked as a foreign currency bookkeeper ("Devisenbuchhalterin").
 In 1939 war broke out, and with many male council workers sent away to join the army Albertz was one of those conscripted back into the public sector to replace them, working for the Oberhausen city administration as a municipal clerk and welfare officer.